Nthabyy/LSTM-Xitsonga-Text-Generation/README.md

 - **Sequence Creation**: Sequences of tokens are created to represent context for the model.
 A sliding window approach is used to create these sequences.
 - **Padding**: Sequences are padded to ensure they all have the same length.
 Padding ensures that shorter sequences are extended with zeros to maintain uniformity.

-These preprocessing steps are essential for transforming the raw text into a structured format that the model can process.

 ### 5. **Model Building**

-The core of the project is building an LSTM-based text generation model.
 The architecture of the model includes the following components:
 - **Embedding Layer**: The input sequences are transformed into dense vectors in an embedding space.
 - **LSTM Layer**: The LSTM layer learns the temporal dependencies in the text.
 - **Dropout Layers**: Dropout is used to regularize the model and prevent overfitting.